United Way Logo

 United Way LogoUnited Way Logo PNG

 The international network of organizations that collect donations must be credible.
 Therefore, the United Way logo symbolizes care, tenderness, kindness, and safety.
-With the help of allegorical and abstract images, the designers portrayed the desire to help those in need.
+Through allegorical and abstract imagery, the designers conveyed a desire to help those in need.

 United Way: Brand overview